Trippett Fellowship

 Perspective in Advocacy: A Conversation – Part One – December 22, 2022

-About Trippett Fellow Wendy Asmen
+About Trippett Fellow Majo Flores

-Wendy’s time will focus on directly answering questions in Spanish, translating some of our existing written and video materials into Spanish, and creating workshops and other learning opportunities for Spanish speakers.
+Majo’s time will focus on directly answering questions in Spanish, translating some of our existing written and video materials into Spanish, and creating workshops and other learning opportunities for Spanish speakers.

 img newsletter 2